 Dr Henry Fraser completed his doctorate at the University of Oxford in 2018.
 His research is about how to use and develop civil liability laws to promote responsible automated decision-making (ADM).
 His work aims to:

 - strengthen incentives for good practice in ADM by clarifying to developers and deployers their legal responsibilities (and risks);

 - map out pathways for victims of ADM-caused harms to achieve redress; and

 - identify the best targets for regulatory intervention.

-Henry’s experience straddles the practical and the scholarly.
-He has more than 9 years’ experience as a practising lawyer, specialising in tech law, IP and privacy.
-He has practised both in a top tier firm, and an innovative, ‘new law’ practice.
-He was a leading contributor to Lawpatch.org, a multi-jurisdictional collection of open source contract clauses, designed to be incorporated by reference into contracts via hyperlinks.
-And he is a co-founded of Treescribe, a contract automation startup.
-Treescribe has released more than a dozen automated contract templates in three jurisdictions, as well as an interface for law firms and in-house teams to automate their own documents.
+His experience straddles the scholarly and practical.
+He has more than 10 years’ experience as a practising lawyer, and specialises in tech law, information regulation, intellectual property and privacy.
+He has practised both in a top tier firm, and in innovative, ‘new law’ practices.
+He is a co-founder of Treescribe, a contract automation startup, and he was a leading contributor to Lawpatch.org, a multi-jurisdictional collection of open-source contract clauses, designed to be incorporated by reference into contracts via hyperlinks.
 He maintains active links with the legal profession and the legal technology community.